-EXAM SCHEDULE ● The assessment schedule for this class is given in Table 5.
-It is not feasible to coordinate the assessments for this class to be accommodating to the schedules of all other classes, since every course runs at its own individual pace.
+EXAM SCHEDULE • The assessment schedule for this class is given in Table 5.
+It is not feasible to coordinate the assessments for this class to be accommodating to the schedules of all other classes, since every course runs [at its own individual pace.
 Part of being an adept student is having the ability to balance the demands of several different classes simultaneously.
 Since you have been given this schedule at the beginning of the quarter, you have ample forewarning to properly manage your time.
-Exams#1 9/28/15 10/5/15 10
+Exams will not be given on alternate days due to the workload in other classes.